Basil: Nematicide

 The essential oil is found by Malik et al. 1987 and Sangwan et al. 1990 to be nematicidal against Tylenchulus semipenetrans, Meloidogyne javanica, Anguina tritici, and Heterodera cajani.

 Bacterial and fungal inhibition

-The essential oil of the leaf and/or terminal shoot is effective against a large number of bacterial species including Lactiplantibacillus plantarum and Pseudomonas spp.
-The essential oil of leaf and/or terminal shoot is also effective against a large number of fungal species including Aspergillus spp., Candida spp., Mucor spp., and Geotrichum candidum.
+The essential oil of the leaf and terminal shoot is effective against a large number of bacterial species including Lactiplantibacillus plantarum and Pseudomonas spp.
+The essential oil of the leaf and terminal shoot is also effective against a large number of fungal species including Aspergillus spp., Candida spp., Mucor spp., and Geotrichum candidum.

-Culture
+In culture

+Religion

 There are many rituals and beliefs associated with basil.
 The ancient Egyptians and ancient Greeks believed basil would open the gates of heaven for a person passing on.
-Jewish folklore suggests it adds strength while fasting.
 However, Herbalist Nicholas Culpeper saw basil as a plant of dread and suspicion.